 Winter squash has got to be one of my favorite vegetables- which means I love this time of year!
 I love seeing new squash recipes arrive in my inbox and on my Facebook news feed.
 I usually print them out and add them to a binder labeled “recipes to try”.

-One of my favorite sources of recipe inspiration is an online Facebook group called “Low FODMAP Paleo Community” which is run by the lovely Kelly of TastyFace Organics.
+One of my favorite sources of recipe inspiration is an online Facebook group called “Low FODMAP Paleo Community” which is run by a lovely woman named Kelly.
 She posts really awesome recipe ideas that can be adapted for a low FODMAP and/or paleo diet.

 When I saw that Kelly posted the idea for this recipe adaptation, I knew I had to make it!
 And boy am I glad I did- it is super flavorful and pretty simple to make!